 NHS orthodontic treatment is available for all children under the age of 18 years old, but that is dependent on the extent of their dental problems.

-For most children an NHS dentist is their first port of call and any problem with the development of their adult teeth will be flagged up at a routine check-up.
+For most children an NHS orthodontist is their first port of call and any problem with the development of their adult teeth will be flagged up at a routine check-up.

 However, due to the financial restraints of the NHS youngsters are graded on whether they qualify for NHS orthodontic treatment.

-While ultimately only your NHS dentist will be able to tell you definitively whether your child qualifies for NHS orthodontic treatment, official guidelines may give you an indication.
+While ultimately only your NHS orthodontist will be able to tell you definitively whether your child qualifies for NHS orthodontic treatment, official guidelines may give you an indication.

 The IOTN (Index of Orthodontic Treatment Need) sets out gradings for teeth irregularities, which are used to determine whether a child meets the criteria for NHS dental treatment.